Negotiatus/rubocop-rulez/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependencies. `negotiatus-style` will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.
+You do not need to include rubocop directly in your application's dependencies. `rubocop-rulez` will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.